+In 2023, operating income was \$1.603 billion and adjusted operating income2 was \$1.734 billion, each representing approximately 20% growth from 2022.

-In 2022, operating income was \$1.339 billion, operating cash flow was \$1.565 billion, and free cash flow was \$817 million.
-We invested \$229 million in acquisitions and development in our businesses and \$788 million on repurchases of more than eight million shares of our common stock in 2022, reducing our shares outstanding by more than seven percent since the beginning of the year.
+Operating cash flow was \$2.059 billion and free cash flow2 was \$1.236 billion in 2023.
+We returned our leverage ratio to our target range of 3.0x to 3.5x through a combination of debt paydown and Consolidated EBITDA increase3; invested \$26 million in acquisitions; and returned \$286 million of capital to stockholders via repurchases of almost three million shares of our common stock, reducing our shares outstanding by approximately two percent since the beginning of the year.